-Turkmenistan previously served as the main overwintering grounds for Great Bustards in Central Asia, with additional sites located in the Northeast of the Islamic Republic of Iran, Kyrgyzstan, and Tajikistan (Gavrin 1962b; Gubin 2007; Meklenburtsev 1990).
-Since the 1970s, Great Bustards have been noted only rarely and in small numbers in these regions (Rabiei & Moghaddas 2008; Saparmuradov 2003).
-During the early 2000s, Great Bustards began to use overwintering sites in southern Kazakhstan and adjacent territories in Uzbekistan to a greater degree (Sklyarenko & Vagner 2005; Kreitsberg-Mukhina 2003).
+Turkmenistan previously served as the main overwintering grounds for Great Bustards in Central Asia, with additional sites located in the northeast of the Islamic Republic of Iran, Kyrgyzstan, and Tajikistan (Gavrin 1962b; Meklenburtsev 1990; Gubin 2007).
+Since the 1970s, Great Bustards have been noted only rarely and in small numbers in these regions (Saparmuradov 2003; Rabiei & Moghaddas 2008).
+During the early 2000s, Great Bustards began to use overwintering sites in southern Kazakhstan and adjacent territories in Uzbekistan to a greater degree (Kreitsberg-Mukhina 2003; Sklyarenko & Vagner 2005).
 Declines in overwintering in Turkmenistan and the Islamic Republic of Iran may be due to dramatic declines in Western Great Bustard breeding populations across western and central Kazakhstan and adjacent areas of the Russian Federation (Map 3.1).
 Changes in climate conditions, food availability, and disturbance (including hunting) may have also played a role in these declines, and the shifts observed in Kyrgyzstan, Tajikistan, and southern Kazakhstan.

-Between the 1990s and early 2000s, Great Bustards also ceased to overwinter in Qapqal, Xinjiang, People's Republic of China (Wang et al. 2018).
+Between the 1990s and early 2000s, Great Bustards also ceased to overwinter in Qapqal, Xinjiang, China (Wang et al. 2018).
 At approximately the same time, an increase in the number of Great Bustards overwintering at sites in Kazakhstan 250 km to the north-northeast was observed (Berezovikov 2016).
 This shift occurred after the establishment of soybean (Glycine max) fields in Kazakhstan, upon which the overwintering birds feed extensively.
 Great Bustards remain at these sites despite sometimes heavy snow and temperatures as low as -35°C, so long as the fields are accessible for feeding.